OfficeDev/script-lab/README.md

 ## Get Started

-The easiest way to try Script Lab is with the Tutorial file for Excel that walks you through the tool in a few steps.
+The easiest way to try Script Lab is in Excel with the tutorial workbook that walks you through the tool in a few steps.
 You can get it here: [script-lab-tutorial.xlsx](https://script-lab.azureedge.net/assets/documents/script-lab-tutorial.xlsx)

-Alternatively, you can start from scratch and [install Script Lab from the Store](https://appsource.microsoft.com/product/office/WA104380862).
+Alternatively, you can start from scratch and get [Script Lab](https://appsource.microsoft.com/product/office/WA104380862) in Excel, Word, or PowerPoint.

 This 10-minute demo explains how to use the main features: